-2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued)
+ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued) (a) Adoption of new/revised HKFRSs (continued)

-(ii) Impairment of financial assets
+- HKFRS 9 Financial Instruments (continued) - (ii) Impairment of financial assets

 The adoption of HKFRS 9 has changed the Group's impairment model by replacing the HKAS 39 "incurred loss model" to the "expected credit losses ("ECLs") model".
 HKFRS 9 requires the Group to recognised ECL for trade and other receivables and financial assets at amortised costs earlier than HKAS 39.
 Restricted and pledge deposits and cash and cash equivalents are subject to ECL model but the impairment is immaterial for the current period.